mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 # SQLite Index Visualization: Structure

-After reading about Indexes, I understood their general structure.
-But I wanted to look inside — to see the data structure, understand the algorithm, and know how Index data is stored on disk.
+After learning about indexes, I understood their basic structure, but I wanted to dig deeper — to explore the data structure, understand the algorithm, and learn how the index data is stored on disk.
 The theory and actual implementation can differ, so I decided to explore this topic further.

 I wanted to see how a database management system (DBMS) stores an index in both disk and memory, and how it searches through an Index.